infinum/ngx-nuts-and-bolts/ngx-nuts-and-bolts-docs/docs/services/environment-variables.md

 Even though one of the configurations is called `production` and the other `development`, these are usually the only two configurations you actually need.
 In environments where it is important to provide a optimized build to the end-user, use `production` configuration.
 In environments where it is important that you can easily debug the deployed code, use `development` configuration.
 Even if you have many different environments, you are probably still ok with using one of these two configurations in each of the environments (e.g. `production` configuration for production and pre-production environments and `development` for development environments).
 You might want to add one additional middle-ground configuration that has all the optimizations enabled, but also includes sourcemaps that can be used to help with debugging.
 Basically `production` configuration + sourcemaps on top.

 We can only hope that one day Angular CLI completely drops `environment` from naming and starts calling these files `configuration` files (e.g. `configuration.dev.ts`, `configuration.prod.ts`).
 This would better convey use cases where these files are a good fit.
 Environment variables should be kept out of these files in most applications.
 If you think these files will work for your use case, feel free to use them.
 However, we believe that they are not a good fit for anything other than some really small-scale and/or demo projects.

+As a final nail in the coffin for developers defaulting to using `environment` files for things like API_URL, [Angular CLI removed generation of these files for new projects in version 15](https://github.com/angular/angular-cli/commit/283b564d1de985f0af8c2fcb6192801a90baacda).
+You can still enable them after the project is generated, but it is no longer there by default and the usage of these files is discouraged for anything other than defining differences in build configurations (e.g. build with MSW handlers or without).